In this tutorial, we will walk through each of the chunking strategies supported by DocParse and provide examples of how to use them.

 data = partition_file(f, aryn_api_key, chunking_options=chunking_options)

-If you inspect the return value, you’ll notice that the Section Header and the Formula are all chunked together:
+If you inspect the elements in the return value, you’ll notice that the Section Header and the Formula are all chunked together into one element:

 {